 Early History of the Pernall family

-Another 180 words (13 lines of text) covering the years 1679 and 1718 are included under the topic Early Pernall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pernall research.
+Another 64 words (5 lines of text) covering the years 1679 and 1718 are included under the topic Early Pernall History in all our PDF Extended History products and printed products wherever possible.

 Pernall Spelling Variations